mglaman/drupalorg-cli/README.md

-  drupalci:list (ci:l)         Lists test results for an issue drupalci:watch (ci:w)        Watches a Drupal CI job issue issue:link                   Opens an issue issue:patch                  Opens project kanban maintainer
+  drupalci:list (ci:l)         Lists test results for an issue drupalci:watch (ci:w)        Watches a Drupal CI job issue issue:apply                  Applies the latest patch from an issue. issue:branch                 Creates a branch for the issue. issue:link                   Opens an issue issue:patch                  Opens project kanban maintainer